 - Let the dough slump into the plate and press very firmly on to the bottom and the area where the side and the bottom of the pie plate meet - this is going to help it not slump when baking!

 - Place your pie plate in the freezer for 10 minutes.
-While that is chilling, roll out the second disc of dough.
+While that is chilling, roll out any scraps you have leftover (or your second crust if you've made the full recipe).
 Cut out shapes using cookie cutter or pie crust cutters.
 Brush with an egg wash (don't get rid of this, you'll need it to brush the pie later!) so they'll get brown.
 Place the pie crust cutouts on a baking sheet.1 large egg

 - Take the pie out and use a fork to prick the bottom a few times - this will make the bottom not puff up as much when baking.